defuse/DAWr/README.md

 DAWr (pronounced "door") is an audio playground for people who like to write Rust code.
 It has some features of a simple DAW, including a build-in wavetable synthesizer, sampler, and basic audio effects.
-However, it's still missing a lot: there's no equalizer, the sampler only works in one-shot mode, etc.
+However, it's still missing a lot: there's no equalizer, the sampler only works in one-shot mode, and more.
 I don't plan on adding new features for the time being, but I'd appreciate suggestions and pull requests!